SocketDev/security-wrapper/README.md

 # Security Tools Scanning

 The purpose of this action is to run various security tools, process their output, and then comment the results on a PR.
-It is expected to only run this on PRs
+It is expected to only run this on PRs.

+## Supported Security Tools

+- **Bandit** - Python SAST analysis
+- **Gosec** - Golang SAST analysis
+- **ESLint** - JavaScript/TypeScript SAST analysis
+- **Trivy** - Container image and Dockerfile vulnerability scanning
+- **Trufflehog** - Secret scanning
+- **Socket** - Dependency reachability analysis and supply chain risk scanning
+  - Uses `socket scan reach` to identify which vulnerable code paths are actually reachable in your application
+  - Includes stack trace information for reachable vulnerabilities to help with remediation
+  - Note: This is different from Socket SCA scanning which analyzes all dependencies

 ## Example Usage